BenjaminHunt/RLCogs/README.md

 # RLCogs
-Redbot Cogs for Rocket League
+Redbot Cogs for Rocket League:
-# RSCBot

 RLCogs is a collection of cogs written in Python that can be installed and used with the [Red Discord Bot](https://docs.discord.red/en/stable/index.html).
 These cogs are primarily written for franchises within [RSC (Rocket Soccar Confederation)](https://www.rocketsoccarconfederation.com/), a 3v3 Rocket League Amateur League that runs through [Discord](https://discord.gg/rsc).